langflow-ai/langflow/docs/docs/Configuration/configuration-auto-saving.md

 python -m langflow --no-auto-saving
 ```

-If you installed the local version of Langflow, you can set an environment variable and load it automatically by inserting this line into the ".env" file inside the directory.
+If you installed the local version of Langflow, you can set an environment variable and load it automatically by inserting this line into the `.env` file inside the directory.

 ```env
 LANGFLOW_AUTO_SAVING=false